iamtash/iamtash.github.io/_posts/2019-05-11-i_cant_believe_i_built_a_real_program.markdown

 Once I was poised to start churning out code, I found that I was able to apply pretty much everything we have learned thus far in both Procedural and Object-Oriented Ruby, which was awesome.
 Of course I got stuck and frustrated plenty of times, but ultimately I felt totally equipped to break down problems into pieces and leverage the concepts we’ve learned.

-In fact, I would like to wrap up this post with acknowledgments to some concepts that, upon initial introduction, intimidated me, but are now powerful tools at my disposal.
+In fact, I would like to wrap up this post with acknowledgments of some concepts that, upon initial introduction, intimidated me, but are now powerful tools at my disposal.

 * Methods, arguments, & helper methods
 * Loops